 - Aimée at Creativeflutters discusses which artists influence her in her creative journey.
 Find out how she nourishes herself as a creative mother, and finds the time to help other moms on their journeys.

 - Creativity is something that’s always meant the most to Jasmine at Brown Eyed Girl and she can’t wait to take the journey in identifying herself and supporting other moms with it as well.

 - KatyStuff has a mother who allowed her to make mud pies while she knit or embroidered near by.

 - Ali Baker is a creative mama to twin girls who reignited her creative energy and sense of who she used to be by just doing it and creating whatever needs to be created in an imperfect way.

-- Darcel at The Mahogany Way shares her creative journey.
+- Milochka at Art Play Day shares her creative heroines.